Home Blog Projects Resume Contact

 What is a Python Tuple?

-Tuples is a built-in data structure that used used to store multiple items, e.g 10.0, 20.0, in a single variable e.g coordinates.
+Tuples is a built-in data structure that are used to store multiple items, e.g 10.0, 20.0, in a single variable e.g coordinates.

 You define a tuple by separating the items with a trailling comma, and then adding optional paranthesis around them.